Click here to listen to a reading of this blog:

 I did however not bring enough of my contraceptive pill with me – the progesterone only pill – but I was luckily able to buy it over the counter from a pharmacy there, which was so easy.
 I just made sure the ingredients matched the one I usually take and I was fine.
 I luckily dodged any chance of a period whilst away and my body finally seems to be settling on this pill so I’m glad that didn’t get messed up.

 So yeah, in terms of my hypothyroidism and adrenal fatigue, I did just fine, but I did end up having other health issues which I’m still experiencing.
-It’s taken me four days of writing bits at a time on the app on my phone to form this blog.
+It’s taken me four days of writing bits at a time to form this blog.
 I’m so lacking in energy and have a general sense of feeling unwell that I feel useless and the days are kind of merging in to one, and I’m not convinced I’m absorbing all my thyroid medication and contraceptive pill.
 Hopefully I’ll be better soon.